Kalamazoo River

-The Kalamazoo River is a river in the U.S. state of Michigan.
+The Kalamazoo River (/ˌkæləməˈzuː/ KAL-ə-mə-ZOO) is a river in the U.S. state of Michigan.
 The river is 130 mi long from the junction of its north and south branches to its mouth at Lake Michigan, with a total length extending to 178 mi when one includes the South Branch.
 The river's watershed drains an area of approximately 2020 sqmi and drains portions of ten counties in southwest Michigan: Allegan, Barry, Eaton, Van Buren, Kalamazoo, Calhoun, Jackson, Hillsdale, Kent and Ottawa.
 The river has a median flow of 1863 cuft/s at New Richmond, upstream from its mouth at Saugatuck and Douglas.

 The north and south branches of the Kalamazoo River originate within a few miles of each other.
 The south branch begins near North Adams in Moscow Township in northeastern Hillsdale County and flows north and west through Homer before joining the north branch at the forks of the Kalamazoo River in Albion.
 The North Branch begins near Farwell and Pine Hills lakes in southern Jackson County and flows north and west through Concord before reaching Albion in Calhoun County.
 It then flows through Kalamazoo and Allegan counties.

 After Albion, the Kalamazoo flows mostly westward through Marshall, Battle Creek, Augusta, Galesburg, Comstock, and Kalamazoo.
 From Kalamazoo, the river flows mostly north until just before it reaches Plainwell and then flows northwest through Otsego, Allegan, Saugatuck and then into Lake Michigan.

 Some of the larger tributaries of the Kalamazoo are Rice Creek, Wilder Creek, Wabascon Creek, Battle Creek River, Augusta Creek, Portage Creek, Gun River, Swan Creek, and Rabbit River.